FabianBarrett/Lipschitz_VAEs/README.md

 * `model.linear.type`: Options include "standard" (a standard linear layer) and "bjorck" (a linear layer involving Bjorck Orthonormalization).
 * `model.latent_dim`: An integer specifying the dimension of the VAE latent space.
 * `model.*.l_constant` (where `*` is a stand-in for `encoder_mean`, `encoder_std_dev` or `decoder`): The Lipschitz constant of the relevant model component.
 * `model.activation`: The default activations functions of each model component.
-Options include "relu" (the ReLU activation) and "groupsort" (the GroupSort activation from Anil et al., 2019).
+Options include "relu" (the ReLU activation) and "groupsort" (the GroupSort activation).
 * `model.*.layers` (where `*` is again a stand-in for `encoder_mean`, `encoder_std_dev` or `decoder`): A list specifying the hidden dimensions of the linear layers constituting the relevant model component.